randsco/ECCE_App_Challenge_2021-UTM_Zone_17N/README.md

 Parekh, G., Flessa, J., & Smaller, H. (2016).
 The Toronto District School Board: A global city school system's structures, processes, and student outcomes.
 London Review of Education, 14(3), 65-84.

 Statistics Canada.
 (2019, June 18).
 Census profile, 2016 census - Toronto, city [Census subdivision], Ontario and Canada [Country].
 Statistics Canada: Canada's national statistical agency / Statistique Canada : Organisme statistique national du Canada. https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/prof/details/Page.cfm?Lang=E&Geo1=CSD&Code1=3520005&Geo2=PR&Data=Count&B1=All

+Scarlett Rakowska
+Hi, I’m Scarlett and I am in my fourth year of completing an Honours Bachelor of Science at the University of Toronto Mississauga.
+I am doing a double major in Geographical Information Systems (GIS) and Communication, Culture Information, and Technology (CCIT).
+In my free time, I love travelling and enjoying the outdoors.
+My current research examines the green space accessibility for students in Ontario elementary schools using GIS and Remote Sensing.

+Ryan Wong
+Hi, my name is Ryan.
+I enjoy making music, playing the trumpet, and creating useful mobile apps.
+My passion for teaching and computers has led me to love GIS because of the opportunity to take data, transform it, and present it in the form of elegant thematic maps.
+I am in my 4th year at University of Toronto Mississauga studying GIS, Communication Technology, and Computer Science.

+Nikola Malesevic
+Hello, my name is Nikola Malesevic.
+I am a fourth-year student at the University of Toronto majoring in Communication, Culture, Information Technology with two minors in geography including GIS.
+In my free time, I like to spend time outdoors, exploring new places and playing sports.
+A fun fact about me is that I can speak five languages.